levelten/google-analytics-in/readme.txt

 - Mode 2: network activated using a single Google Analytics account
 - Mode 3: network deactivated using multiple Google Analytics accounts

-> <strong>Google Analytics Connector for WP on GitHub</strong><br>
+> <strong>Google Analytics IN for WP on GitHub</strong><br>
-> You can submit feature requests or bugs on [Google Analytics Connector for WordPress](https://github.com/levelten/google-analytics-in-wp) repository.
+> You can submit feature requests or bugs on [Google Analytics IN for WordPress](https://github.com/levelten/google-analytics-in) repository.

 == Why this Plugin ==